callumlocke/trip/README.md

 (This might be useful in some weird situations.)

-If you have a series of tasks (that are running either via comma-joined task names in the CLI, or as part of a subtask series), then it's possible for one task to specify target(s) for the next task – whatever that next task might be.
+If you have a series of tasks (that are running either via comma-joined task names in the CLI, or as part of a subtask series), then it's possible for one task to specify target(s) for the next task—whatever that next task might be.

 ```sh
 $ trip taskOne taskTwo